rjimeno/linux-sysadmin-interview-questions/README.md

 * Explain briefly each one of the process states.

+    * Running : The process is either running or it is ready to run .
+    * Waiting : The process is waiting for an event or for a resource.
+    * Stopped : The process has been stopped, usually by receiving a signal.
+    * Zombie : The process is dead but have not been removed from the process table.
+    TODO: Improve on the above, possible with information from `man ps` as:
+                     D    uninterruptible sleep (usually IO)
+                     R    running or runnable (on run queue) S    interruptible sleep (waiting for an event to complete) T    stopped by job control signal
+                     t    stopped by debugger during the tracing W    paging (not valid since the 2.6.xx kernel) X    dead (should never be seen)
+                     Z    defunct ("zombie") process, terminated but not reaped by its parent

 * How to know which process listens on a specific port?

+    * For example, say we want to find out which process listens to port 80 using protocol TCP.
+I would:

+        * Preferably use `lsof -i TCP:80`

+    Until recently, I'd have used `netstat -tulpn | grep tcp | grep :80`, but netstat is nnot installed by default on systems like RHEL 7 (and so, CentOS 7).
+I learned that linux also has `fuser 80/tcp`.

 * What is a zombie process and what could be the cause of it?

+    * It is a process that has diet but its parent process yas not yet called wait() on it to collect the exit code left in the process table.

+    * If the parent process is not written carefully, a bug may prevent it from calling wait() correctly.

 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?

+    * `./bash_script | tee file_name`

+    The above command will copy its standard input to its standard output and to a file called 'file_name'.

 * Explain what echo "1" > /proc/sys/net/ipv4/ip_forward does.

+    * Would enable the IP Forwarding feature of the TCP/IP stack in the kernel.
+When Linux is used for routing or firewalling this feature should be enabled.

 * Describe briefly the steps you need to take in order to create and install a valid certificate for the site https://foo.example.com.

+    * TODO

 * Can you have several HTTPS virtual hosts sharing the same IP?

+    * TODO

 * What is a wildcard certificate?

+    * TODO

 * Which Linux file types do you know?

+    This question is a bit ambiguous or unclear to me.
+I'm choosing to answer it in the following way:

+    * There are at least two groups of file types: Special files and regular files.
+Here are the file types I know of:

+        * Special files can be directories, links, pipes, sockets and device files (block and character). `find -type` can be useful on this regard

+        * Regular files can have different formats: executable files in a binary format like a.out or ELF, executable shell commands text, PDF documents, PNG image data and more.
+The last two examples are non-executable.
+The `file` command can be useful on this regard.

 * What is the difference between a process and a thread?
 And parent and child processes after a fork system call?
 * What is the difference between exec and fork?
 * What is "nohup" used for?